danielsokolowski/django-thumbnail-works-bitbucket/docs/faq.rst

     works that derive from this software.

 **What name should I use for works that derive from your software?**
-    You can use any name you like as long as it does not contain the name of the original project.
+    You can use any name you like as long as it *does not contain the name of the original project*.
 This is clearly stated in the ``NOTICE`` file.
     Please note that this restriction also applies to public forks of the original project's source code repository.
 A different name must be used to name your fork.